Schuylkill and Susquehanna Navigation Company: 18th century

-William Weston, canal engineer and superintendent (1792-1794)

 During the time that Brindley acting as canal engineer, the company approached Patrick Colquhoun in London to recruit what the company considered to be a more qualified British engineer for the canal.
 In January 1792, Colquhoun initially tried to recruit John Dadford but he was unavailable.
 Colquhoun then approached the eminent British civil engineer William Jessop to select "...a properly qualified engineer for North America, he recommended Weston."
 Colquhoun was finally able to secure the services William Weston twenty-nine years old at the time building at that time canals in Ireland.
 Weston signed a contract drafted by Colquhoun for his services to the company as its "engineer" with the annual salary of £800 in 1792 for no more than seven months in any one year worth $120,000 US in 2018.
 At the time that Weston traveled over to the new country of the United States, ...

 Almost immediately upon his arrival in Pennsylvania, the company attempted to renegotiate Weston's compensation to cover twelve months instead of seven, offering to raise it to £1,500 ($225,000 US in 2018) and increasing the geographical scope of his services to include the states of Pennsylvania, New Jersey, New York, and Delaware.

-Lock navigation versus a water-level channel

 Although the Board had authorized work for the summit crossing, there still was a question in their minds as of September 1792 over staying with their original concept of river navigation for improving the Tulpehocken and Quitapahilla and Swatara or to go for lock system navigation.
 The Board had also been faced with two routes across the summit and onto the Swatara using either the Quitapahilla to the south or Clark's run to the north.